hepix-virtualisation/vmcaster/README.md

 When it comes to uploading images and imagelists you will need to add to this file for your own site specific settings.

-Secuity note:
+### Secuity note ###

-It is more secure to use "https" than "http" for serving the imagelist, as it will prevent "man in the middle" presenting old image lists.
-For serving images http is fine and is as secure as https, as the authentisity of the image is secured by the imagelist.
+It is more secure to use "https" than "http" for serving the imagelist.
+While the authentisity of the imagelist is secured by the imagelist signature, the signature cannot prevent "man in the middle" presenting an old signed imagelist.

+For serving images http is as secure as https, as the authentisity of the image is secured by the imagelist's signature, thus the worst a man in the middle attack can do with images is provide a denial of service when the image does not match the sha512 hash it will be detected and rejected.

+It is expected future versions of vmcatcher will issue a warning when retriving imagelists from unauthenticated hosts.

 Background
 ----------